What is Radon?

 How do We Test for Radon?

-Due to the EPA recommending that short term radon testing, which lasts for no longer than a week, be conducted under closed-building conditions, Starboard Property Inspections utilizes Activated-Charcoal Adsorption canisters for testing.
+Due to the EPA recommending that short term radon testing, which lasts for no longer than a week, be conducted under closed-building conditions, Starboard Property Inspections utilizes the RadonEye Pro Continuous Monitoring System.
 The inspector will conduct the test in the lowest livable area of your house that is regularly used 8 to 10 hours per week.